jrz1977/pgdbfs/README.md

 **pgdbfs** is a basic file system implemented in Rust using libfuse and PostgreSQL as backend storage.

+## Why

+- Small non trivial project to learn Rust
+- There may be a small subset of valid use cases to store files in DB
+  - Replication and HA is taken care of by DB replication
+  - Lots of small file operations

 ## Requirements
 - postgresql 10+
 - fuse 2.5 or later